 Free online tutoring via NetTutor

-In order to access this free, outsourced, online service, please click on the link marked "NetTutor 24/7" on the left column menu of your Canvas course shell.
+In order to access this free, outsourced, online service, please click on the link marked "NetTutor 24/7" on the left column menu in any published Canvas course shell.

-If your instructor has not activated his/her course in Canvas, please request it so this feature (only) will be enabled for your class.

-If you're not a current West Valley College student, or if you need private, face-to-face tutoring outside of the Tutorial Center, we recommended the following sources, not affiliated with WVC:
+If you're not a current West Valley College student, or if you need private tutoring outside of what The Success Center offers, we recommended the following sources, not affiliated with WVC:

 - Tutree.com: an online resource (and app) that allows you to connect with tutors near you who have been vetted by Tutree; payment can also be made securely through their site and/or app.